-Requests for a no-cost extension (NCE) should be submitted to the sponsor by RSP.
-Please contact the Associate Director of Post Award if you would like a no-cost extension for your grant.
+Requests for a no-cost extension (NCE) should be submitted to the sponsor by Post Award.
+Please contact the grants accountant for your project if you would like a no-cost extension for your grant.
 You will need to provide the new end date that you would like to request and the justification for the extension (e.g. additional time needed to complete the project due to the grant being awarded late).
 In most cases, additional time to expend all of the funds is not an acceptable justification.
-RSP will contact the sponsor and request the extension.
+The grants accountant will contact the sponsor and request the extension.
 You will be notified once the approval has been received from the sponsor.
 In the case of grants from the National Science Foundation, Department of Health and Human Services, National Science and National Aeronautics and Space Administration, a one-year NCE is automatic; subsequent requests for NCE need justification.

 PIs are responsible for submitting the technical reports to the sponsor.
 The frequency of the reporting requirements is documented in the award agreement and reiterated on the Project Administrative Summary (budget sheet).
 System generated emails are sent out 30 days before the report is due, on the due date, and when the report becomes 30 days past due.
-When the report is submitted to the sponsor, RSP is to be copied on the email that submits the report so that proof of submission can be documented in the grant folder and allow RSP to satisfy the reporting requirement in Banner.
+When the report is submitted to the sponsor, Post Award is to be copied on the email that submits the report so that proof of submission can be documented and allow the grants accountant to satisfy the reporting requirement in Banner.
 (If the report is submitted by US Mail, a copy of the cover letter that accompanied the report is to be sent to RSP.)

 NOTE: Failure to submit technical reports in a timely manner can delay payment of an invoice, delay closeout of the grant, cause an audit finding, or could result in loss of future funding.

-All fiscal reports are to be submitted by RSP and are based on the information that is documented in Banner, the system of record.
-If a technical report has a fiscal component to it, the PI is to forward that part of the report to RSP.
-RSP will prepare the information, which will be certified by the Director of Post Award, and forwarded back to the PI to be submitted as part of the technical report.
+All fiscal reports are to be submitted by Post Award and are based on the information that is documented in Banner, the system of record.
+If a technical report has a fiscal component to it, the PI is to forward that part of the report to the grants accountant for the project.
+The grants accountant will prepare the information, which will be certified by the Director of Post Award, and forwarded back to the PI to be submitted as part of the technical report.

 NOTE: This is necessary because other institutions have received an audit finding for failure to review and certify financial information that was submitted on technical reports, whether the information was accurate or not.

-Requests for a revision to the budget should be submitted to the sponsor by RSP.
-Please contact the Associate Director of Post Award for this request.
+Requests for a revision to the budget should be submitted to the sponsor by Post Award.
+Please contact the grants accountant for the project for this request.
 Please provide the amount of budget that you would like to revise, from which account line, to which account line, and the justification for the revision (e.g. additional effort to be performed by the GRA in lieu of supply or travel expense).
-RSP will review the grant file and determine if sponsor approval is required; if required, RSP will contact the sponsor to request the revision.
-Once approval is obtained, or if sponsor approval is not required, a budget revision entry will be generated by the Grants Accountant.
+The grants accountant will review the grant file and determine if sponsor approval is required; if required, the grants accountant will contact the sponsor to request the revision.
+Once approval is obtained, or if sponsor approval is not required, a budget revision entry will be generated by the grants accountant.
 You will be notified of the approval at that time.

 The budget is broken down into two parts: